Refuting spectral compatibility of quantum marginals: Abstract

 \section{Abstract}

-The spectral variant of the quantum marginal problem asks: Given prescribed spectra for a set of quantum marginals, does there exist a compatible joint state?
-The main idea of this work is a symmetry-reduced semidefinite programming hierarchy for detecting incompatible spectra.
+The spectral variant of the quantum marginal problem asks: Given prescribed spectra for a set of overlapping quantum marginals, does there exist a compatible joint state?
+The main idea of this work is a symmetry-reduced semidefinite programming hierarchy that detects when no such joint state exists.
 The hierarchy is complete, in the sense that it detects every incompatible set of spectra.
 The refutations it provides are dimension-free, certifying incompatibility in all local dimensions.
-The hierarchy equally applies to the sums of Hermitian matrices problem, to optimize trace polynomials on the positive cone, to the compatibility of invariants, and to certify vanishing Kronecker coefficients.
+The hierarchy also applies to the sums of Hermitian matrices problem, the compatibility of local unitary invariants, for certifying vanishing Kronecker coefficients, and to optimize over equivariant state polynomials.

 \keywords{quantum marginal problem, spectral compatibility, semidefinite program, local unitary invariants, symmetric group}